sfagin89/RedundantSensorProject/README.md

 ### Interacting with the I2C Devices connected to the Pi
 **The following steps assume a hardware setup identical to the provided schematic**
-* Confirm the I2C Mux peripheral is present on the bus
+* Confirm the I2C Mux peripheral is present on the bus.
+Address 70 show display
   * ````
     pi@sensorhub:~ $ i2cdetect -y 1
          0  1  2  3  4  5  6  7  8  9  a  b  c  d  e  f